 If you think you may be experiencing premature menopause, talk to your doctor.
 Your healthcare provider can help minimize the effects premature menopause has on your life and help you navigate (and survive) premature menopause successfully.
 The following signs can be an indicator that you need to seek medical attention.

-According to Self, missed periods can be a sign of early menopause.
+Self, missed periods can be a sign of early menopause.
 Although there are certainly other reasons why you could skip a period or experience heavier or lighter flow than usual, if you miss many periods or don't get one for more than a year, you could be experiencing premature menopause.
+2 Mood Swings

 According to the aforementioned WebMD article, some women experience vaginal dryness during menopause.
 Therefore, that is you're experiencing it early, you may be suffering from premature menopause before middle age.